-R A Brown Heating Services are experts in ground source heat pump installation.
+R A Brown Heating Services are experts in installing ground source heat pumps.
 If you are considering a ground source heat pump (GSHP) to provide heating for your property, we are proud to be recognised nationally for our expertise as a heat pump installer across Norfolk & North Suffolk.

 Which properties are best suited to ground source heat pump installation?

 Ground source heat pumps are a particularly appealing option for many Norfolk and North Suffolk homes as they are the perfect solution for rural properties.
 According to the Non-gas map, 46% of properties in Norfolk and 41% of properties in Suffolk have no access to mains gas.
 For this reason, heat pumps are an increasingly attractive alternative to oil or direct electrical heating.

 GSHPs are ideally suited to barn conversions, many new-build properties or country home renovation projects with suitable clear land.

 How a ground source heat pump will save you money:

 A ground source heat pump is very energy-efficient.
 A new conventional oil system works at 90% efficiency, whereas a GSHP works between 400 – 500% efficiency.
 Therefore, a GSHP system delivers significant annual savings depending on which conventional system you are moving from.
 Switching from LPG or direct electric will see the highest financial savings, closely followed by oil.

 Frequently asked questions about Ground Source Heat Pumps